By Jeff Brown – May 5, 2017

 Right now the adaptive fitness equipment is new enough the Y hasn’t seen a need to set appointment times to use it, Kelly said.
 There’s no additional cost for members who need to use it, he said.

-Emmanuel Jenkins of Harrington, who has cerebral palsy, has used the system and likes it.
+Emmanuel Jenkins of Harrington, who has cerebral palsy, has used the YMCA adaptive fitness program and likes it.

 “Just the feeling to be able to get up and to stand and to bear weight starts to help you mentally, physically and also spiritually because now you have done something that you haven’t done in X-amount of years,” he said.
 “So the ability to just stand on your own two feet, it gives you the freedom to feel like you’re making progress toward your ultimate goal.”